 The integration of windows into the facade and the concerns around achieving neat flashings lead to the use of steel window boxes that provide clean frames for the aluminium window sections.
 Sheeting rail spacings and layouts were carefully designed to accommodate all openings and canopies, and similarly, the roof purlin layouts needed to incorporate rooflights over the entrance areas.
 A further challenge was the complex coordination of services to ensure that chimneys and vent louvres were positioned thoughtfully on the sheeted facades and were finished with neat flashings.

-It was necessary to coordinate a large number of below ground services before casting the raft foundations.
+It was necessary to coordinate a large number of below-ground services before casting the raft foundations.
 Once the foundation was cast, the entire steel structure was quickly erected within 2 weeks.
 The cladding specification for Newlok from Safintra was made due to its distinctive aesthetic quality.
-As it is a relatively new product, limited installation experience is available and it progressed at a slower pace than expected.

 Cladding Contractor Interview:

 From the outset of the design, the architect and structural engineer worked cohesively with a common vision in order to develop the buildings to be true to their original concept.
 Together with proactive and motivated builders, the team achieved the project on budget with minimal delays to the construction programme.

 Project motivation editorials are provided by the project nominator.
 If any technical details, company names or product names are incorrect, please notify the SAISC so that the error can be corrected.

 |Completion date of steelwork||September 2017|

 |Completion date of full project||December 2018|